CHAPTER XXXV. Of the Weekly Servers in the Kitchen

 Saint Benedict’s monks are servants one to another, and not just theoretically, but concretely in deeds and in toil.
 Much of the servanthood in a monastery revolves around the kitchen, the refectory, and the scullery.
 Men have to eat.
 The preparation of meals, the service of the refectory, and the wash-up are a necessary part of daily life.
 No one is excused from serving in the kitchen, apart from those weakened by illness or occupied in other important tasks.
 The fruit of work in the kitchen, says Saint Benedict, is an increase of charity.
 Charity dilates the heart, making one who is faithful in little things capable of self-sacrifice in greater things.

 In the middle of this chapter Saint Benedict inserts another of the great over-arching principles of the Holy Rule: “Let assistance be given to the weak, that they may not do their work with sadness; and let all have help according to the number of the community and the situation of the place.”
 Saint Benedict doesn’t want his monks to be crushed by too great a labour or stressed by their inability to get everything done.
 Acknowledging that there are weaker brethren, he orders that they should be given help.
 And why?
 So that they may not do their work in sadness.
-If there is sadness in the kitchen of the monastery, the community will begin to taste it in the soup!
+If there is sadness in the kitchen of the monastery, the community will begin to taste it in the food!
 Sadness quickly degenerates into bitterness, and bitterness turns to hostility and resentment.
 Quite apart from affecting the charity and unity of the monastery, these things also adversely affect one’s appetite and digestion.
-Quite apart from affecting the charity and unity of the monastery, these things also adversely affect one’s appetite and digestion.
-Sadness in the cloister is like carbon monoxide, an invisible, odourless gas.
-First it causes sluggishness, then headaches, and finally death.
-Like zeal for the Divine Office, the joy of the brethren is a reliable indicator of the over–all health of a community.

 Help As Needed

 A cheerful atmosphere in the kitchen makes for appetising food, and appetising food makes for a happy community.
 When the preparation of meals becomes burdensome, a spirit of crankiness begins to prevail in the kitchen, and from there it spreads quickly throughout the monastery.
 If it is true that “too many cooks spoil the soup”, it is equally true that “many hands make light work”.
-The Abbot will, therefore, take care to provide the brethren working in the kitchen with all the help necessary.
+The Abbot will, therefore, take care to provide the kitchen master and cooks with all the help necessary.

 The Liturgy of Eating and Drinking

 Eschewing the culture of fast foods and eating on the run, Saint Benedict’s sons understand that the kitchen is to the refectory what the sacristy is to the Oratory.
 “Therefore, whether you eat or drink, or whatsoever else you do, do all to the glory of God.”
 (1 Corinthians 10:31) Benedictines honour the liturgy of eating and drinking in the refectory, and see the refectory as a kind of mirror of the Oratory.
 Even the disposition is same as in the choir: the tables facing each other; the Prior’s table with the crucifix behind it; the image of the Blessed Virgin Mary; and the reader’s desk.
 Twice daily the refectory resounds with the chanting of psalms and prayers.
-Like the Oratory, the refectory is a place of silence.
-It is also a place of joy, according to what Saint Luke writes in the Book of Acts: “They took their share of food with gladness and simplicity of heart” (Acts 2:46).
+Like the Oratory, it is a place of silence.

 Saint Benedict organizes a weekly rota for the kitchen service.
+In small communities, such as our own, it is not possible to have more than one kitchen team.
+At least for the moment, the same brothers are affected to the wash-up every day.
 The Mandatum (or washing of the feet) no longer takes place weekly; instead it is done at the reception of novices and on Maundy Thursday.
 The Mandatum is a kind of sacrament of humble service and of charity.
 Although the liturgical rite is carried out less frequently now, the grace that it impresses on the soul and expresses outwardly is necessary at every moment if a community is to thrive in holiness.

 Cleanliness in the Kitchen